MECHA-HE/MECHA-HE.github.io/_pages/about.md

   <!-- 左侧 -->
   <div>
     <h3 style="margin-top: 0; border-bottom: 1px solid #ddd; padding-bottom: 10px;">Opinions for SLAM</h3>
-    <p style="line-height: 1.6;"> My view on SLAM is that its evolution must bifurcate to serve two distinct technological frontiers.
-On one end, we need "Lite SLAM"—ultra-efficient algorithms capable of running on resource-constrained embedded hardware like STM32 MCUs, enabling ubiquitous spatial awareness in everyday devices.
-On the other, we must develop "Powerful SLAM"—robust, semantically rich spatial AI systems that serve as the foundational world model for autonomous agents, allowing for complex, long-term environment interaction.
+    <p style="line-height: 1.6;"> My view is that SLAM should evolve along two parallel tracks: "Lite SLAM" for embedded devices like STM32, and "Powerful SLAM" as a spatial AI foundation for intelligent agents.

-Currently, both fronts are unsatisfactory.
-Traditional approaches like V-SLAM or LiDAR-SLAM remain too computationally expensive and costly for mass-market embedded applications.
-Meanwhile, for intelligent agents, merely building a geometric map is insufficient.
-The core challenges lie in achieving deep semantic and geometric fusion (understanding what objects are and their properties), maintaining robustness in dynamic and ever-changing environments, and creating multi-level spatial representations that bridge low-level geometry to high-level, task-oriented reasoning.
-Until we solve these, SLAM will remain a localization tool rather than the cognitive spatial engine for the age of embodied intelligence.
+Current solutions fall short.
+V-SLAM and LiDAR-SLAM remain too costly for lightweight hardware, while existing systems lack the semantic depth and adaptive reasoning needed for true agent-environment interaction.
+The real challenge lies not just in mapping geometry, but in building persistent, understandable representations that bridge perception with action and plannings.
       </p>
     <ul style="padding-left: 20px; line-height: 1.6;">